-A crewneck that would make a fun gift for the art lover on your list, and that will look even better once it’s broken in.
+A crewneck to wear around the house that will look even better once it’s broken in.

-And if the art lover prefers MoMA, try this bright long-sleeve tee, which was created to coincide with the museum’s recent reopening.
+If you prefer something more colorful, try this long-sleeved MoMA tee, which was created to coincide with the museum’s recent reopening.

 An elegant baseball cap from one of the most elegant places in New York.

 Only NY teamed up with the Brooklyn Museum to make merch inspired by the museum’s exhibition posters and memorabilia.
 The text on this mug draws from a retro “An Evening at the Brooklyn Museum” pamphlet.

 An ideal small gift for the person who has been on multiple Tenement Museum tours.

 If there were ever a time to learn poker or rummy, it’s now — and why not do so with these gorgeous playing cards from the Neue Galerie?

 Somber on the outside, stately on the inside.
 [Editor’s note: Items from the Morgan Library store will not ship until the library reopens.]

 The classic Upper West Side grocer’s merch is so astoundingly inexpensive — a T-shirt will set you back $6 and a mug only $4 — that you could ostensibly order it alongside some Zabar’s bagels and lox.